Most vaccinated California workers must keep masks on - WTMJ

 The board initially voted 4-to-3 to reject any changes to current rules.

-But chairman David Thomas said that would have left employers with the current rules, which require masks for all employees, along with social distancing and partitions between employees in certain circumstances.
+But chairman David Thomas said that would have left employers with rules requiring masks for all employees, along with social distancing and partitions between employees in certain circumstances.

 Moments later, the seven-member board unanimously adopted the revised regulations while a three-member subcommittee considers more changes.